-Narm/Narm Charm: As is the tradition with Star Trek, there are scenes that worked for some people and failed for others.
+Narm/Narm Charm: As is the tradition with Star Trek, there are scenes that failed for some people and worked for others.

 The Klingons redesign look more like Psychlos wearing a trenchcoat.

-Harrison's scream when Spock attempts the Vulcan nerve pinch on him during their fight.
+Harrison's scream when Spock attempts the Vulcan nerve pinch on him during their fight is... not 100% convincing.

 Ship Tease: Between Carol and McCoy, when Kirk drafts Bones into helping her open one of the torpedoes.

 Stoic Woobie: Dr. Carol Marcus discovers that her father is at the head of a conspiracy to start a galactic scale war, is transporter-kidnapped by him so she can't stand in the way of his attempt to murder the entire crew of a Federation ship (which she is forced to watch helplessly from his side), has her leg broken by Khan, and then watches him brutally murder her father.
 She holds up remarkably well given what she goes through.